gowthamshashank/unzips/README.md

           $ kubectl get pods -n monitoring

     Step:-6 Get the Grafana Password

+            Grafana is deployed with a password.
+This is good news.
+But whats the password ?

             To know the password run the following command :-